 Citizen Burger Bar, Charlottesville

-Charlottesville’s downton shopping area is full of dining spots, but Citizen Burger calls us back with big, juicy locally-sourced patties, buns, and toppings.
+Charlottesville’s downtown shopping area is full of dining spots, but Citizen Burger calls us back with big, juicy locally-sourced patties, buns, and toppings.
 We usually build our own (don’t forget the bacon) but there are several combos on the menu if you want to leave the building to someone else.
 The fries are really good too!

 Charlottesville was the home of three US Presidents, and is the only UNESCO World Heritage sight in Virginia.
 Give yourself time to enjoy all the history, natural beauty, and foodie fun that the area offers on a Charlottesville getaway.